fpoolnet/fpoolnet-shares/README.md

-# Fpool Web

-Fpool web is a tool designed to help you efficiently monitor and manage your mining activities with support for PPLNS.
+Fpool Shares is a UI application designed to track real-time hashrate, payouts, and pending shares on Fpool.
+With intuitive dashboards and live data, it streamlines mining monitoring and management.

 ## Overview

-- Track solo mining and PPLNS stats
+- Track pools stats and shares
 - User-friendly dashboard
 - Real-time mining performance monitoring
 - Detailed mining analytics